-Companies that seek to do business with a New Jersey casino need to have either vendor registration or a license.
+Companies seeking to do business with a New Jersey casino need to have vendor registration or a license.
 However, this will depend on the type of relationship and service they plan to provide.
 The term ‘doing business’ can be broad.

 These include internet hosts, advertising agencies, game developers, and payment processors.
-The state has a unique approach to online gambling because it has put in place DGE, a robust regulatory regime to monitor its gambling industry, which is legal and heavily regulated.
+The state has a unique approach to online gambling because it has put in place NJDGE, a robust regulatory regime to monitor its gambling industry, which is legal and heavily regulated.